SoftBank's Son defends Saudi ties as kingdom-backed fund boosts profit

 Son said there was no indication SoftBank’s Saudi links are deterring startups from accepting capital, with internet-connected window company View on Friday announcing a $1.1 billion investment from the Vision Fund.

+And there are still plans to raise further funds, Son said, though he emphasized SoftBank would proceed cautiously and is waiting for the outcome of the Khashoggi case.

-Nevertheless, worries about the Saudi fallout and a broader downturn in global technology stocks have weighed on SoftBank shares.
+Worries about the Saudi fallout and a broader downturn in global technology stocks have weighed on SoftBank shares.
 They closed on Monday at 8,747 yen, down 24 percent from September’s high of 11,500 yen.

-Another recent concern has been the planned initial public offering (IPO) of SoftBank’s mobile phone network provider amid government pressure on Japan’s telecommunications industry to lower prices.
+Another recent concern has been the planned initial public offering (IPO) of SoftBank’s domestic mobile phone unit amid government pressure on Japan’s telecommunications industry to lower prices.

 Market participants said the offering could surpass the record $25 billion worth of shares sold by China’s Alibaba Group Holding Ltd (BABA.N) in New York in 2014.